Time For A Clean Up?

 Many patients are worried about teeth cleaning at the dentist.
 Some patients are worried about the teeth cleaning cost.
 They want to know what the dentist teeth cleaning cost is in the Brisbane city.
 Some patients are worried about the teeth cleaning tools.
 They want to know what’s in our teeth cleaning kit.
 They are worried about teeth cleaning side effects.
 They often ask, “does teeth cleaning hurt?”.
 Other patients ask, “is teeth cleaning necessary?”.
 They say, “I do teeth cleaning at home.
 Why do I need to go to the dentist for it?”.
 Other patients want to know about teeth cleaning and whitening.
 They want to know if teeth cleaning whitens their teeth.
 They ask to see teeth whitening before and after photos which show a significant change in teeth colour and appearance.

 The answers to these questions are positive and a relief to most patients.
 Teeth cleaning cost in the Brisbane city at our dental clinic is very reasonable.
-We offer new patients a dental checkup, 2 digital x-rays to check in between their back teeth, ultrasonic teeth cleaning, polishing and preventive fluoride treatment for only $190 (normally $295), or health fund rebate only (no out-of-pocket gap payment) if you have health insurance with dental cover*.
-We are preferred providers for many health funds, including CBHS, HCF, nib, Australian Unity, Defence Health, Peoplecare, health.com.au, Budget Direct, Frank and GMHBA, so you can receive a dental checkup and clean every 6 months for no gap payment or a small gap payment*.
+We offer new patients a dental checkup, 2 digital x-rays to check in between their back teeth, ultrasonic teeth cleaning, polishing and preventive fluoride treatment for only $190 (normally $295), or health fund rebate only (no out-of-pocket gap payment) if you have health insurance with dental cover.
+View Terms and Conditions.
+We are preferred providers for many health funds, including CBHS, HCF, nib, Australian Unity, Defence Health, Peoplecare, health.com.au, Budget Direct, Frank, GMHBA, My Own Health Insurance and Healthcare Insurance, so you can receive a dental checkup and clean every 6 months for no gap payment or a small gap payment.
+View Terms and Conditions.
 We don’t use the sharp scaling instruments that were traditionally used and caused fear in some patients.
 It can now be done in a more gentle fashion and does not have to be painful.
 We do teeth cleaning with a special ultrasonic scaler which is not sharp and uses ultrasonic vibrations to remove plaque and calculus without hurting or damaging the teeth and gums.
 Teeth cleaning at the dentist is necessary as even the best teeth cleaning at home leaves a little plaque and calculus behind which can damage the teeth and gums over time.
 It is recommended to see a dentist for a checkup and clean every 6 months to avoid this.
 Teeth cleaning and polishing at the dentist will also remove superficial stains from the teeth surfaces and will provide some teeth whitening effect.
 However, professional teeth whitening with take-home trays or in-chair with the dentist may still be needed for better whitening results.
 Preventive fluoride treatment after the teeth cleaning and polishing helps repair and strengthen the cleaned teeth surfaces.